Instruction Attributes#

 (presence_set "slot1" "slot0 b0")

-The third construction (final_presence_set
+The third construction (final_presence_set) is analogous to

-.
+presence_set.
 The difference between them is when checking is

 done.
 When an instruction is issued in given automaton state